TIBCOSoftware/snappydata/docs/Data/external_hive_support.md

 Following are some issues that you may come across and their corresponding solutions / workarounds:

-*	*If the property **hive.execution.engine** is set  as Tez then the following exception is shown: java.lang.RuntimeException: java.lang.IllegalArgumentException: Error while instantiating 'org.apache.spark.sql.hive.HiveExternalCatalog'*
+*	If the property **hive.execution.engine** is set  as Tez then the following exception is shown:

+	*java.lang.RuntimeException: java.lang.IllegalArgumentException: Error while instantiating 		'org.apache.spark.sql.hive.HiveExternalCatalog'*

 	This exception can occur when you have copied the **hive-site.xml** file to **Conf** folder  and if you have provided the value of the xml property **hive.execution.engine** as Tez.
 This exception is caused by **java.lang.ClassNotFoundException: org.apache.tez.dag.api.SessionNotRunning**

-    **Workaround:** In case you have copied all the contents from the hive-site.xml file to the TIBCO ComputeDB conf file, ensure that the value of the XML property hive.execution.engine is left empty.
+	**Workaround:** In case you have copied all the contents from the hive-site.xml file to the TIBCO ComputeDB conf file, ensure that the value of the XML property hive.execution.engine is left empty.</br>

 *	*Unable to open a test connection to the given database.
 JDBC url = jdbc:mysql://dev11:3306/metastore_db?createDatabaseIfNotExist=true, username = hive.
 Terminating connection pool (set lazyInit to true if you expect to start your database after your app*

     This error occurs when the MySQL process (Metadata server process) does not get started.

     **Workaround**: Ensure to start the Metastore service before connecting to Hive Beeline CLI.

 *	When the TIBCO Compute DB cluster, Hive, MySQL (Metadata Server) are running, and MySQL (Metadata Server) process stops abruptly, then Snappy shell becomes unresponsive.